 What is the difference between and orangery and a conservatory?

 The shape of the roof is the main difference.
-An orangery will have a flat roof perimeter and a skylight, while the conservatory will have a pitched roof that connects directly to the side frames of the building.
+First, an orangery will have a flat roof perimeter and a skylight.
+The conservatory will have a pitched roof that connects directly to the side frames of the building.

 The orangery actually predates the conservatory.
 In the 17th century, these early greenhouses were constructed to overwinter citrus trees, hence the name orangery.
-Technology advanced and full glass roof conservatories boomed in popularity, but the orangery design has endured.
+Since then, technology advanced and full glass roof conservatories boomed in popularity, but the orangery design has endured.

 An orangery can bring light into any kind of room: kitchen, study, dining or living space.
 The design often solves issues with connection to the existing building.
 Turn an under used courtyard into a light filled haven, or create a one of a kind free-standing garden room.